 Welcome to the world of IEPs.

-I run a Facebook group that goes with this blog, where parents can ask questions and offer support to each other.
-The group is made up mostly of moms, I haven’t counted but we have very few males in the group.
-I’m not judging…parenting still falls on mostly moms, so why should this segment of parenting be any different, right?
-We may drag the dads to IEP meetings, but by and large this is ours.
+Parenting still falls on mostly moms, so why should this segment of parenting be any different, right?
+We may drag the dads to IEP meetings, but by and large, this is ours.
 And it’s taking it’s toll.

-And yet I find myself and others saying things like “Well, what can you give up in exchange for the transportation?”
-I even said this phrase, “It’s all a negotiation.
+And yet I find myself and others saying, “Well, what can you give up in exchange for the transportation?”
+I even said this phrase: “It’s all a negotiation.
 And we all know it’s about money and transportation costs money.”
 I hate myself for being so practical and callous and jaded about this, yet I know so many in the field who are the same way.

 Another mom chimed in, “I know it’s horrible to say that; our children are entitled to their services.
 I have personally taken one day less of p/t for my son in exchange for a nurse on the bus.“

-What other parts of our lives do we do this bargaining…willing to give out something our children need, in order to get them something they need more?
+What other parts of our lives do we do this bargaining?
+Where else in life are we willing to give out something our children need, to get them something they need more?
 I can’t think of any.
 Why can’t we provide everything our kids need?
 Our country certainly has the wealth and resources to provide this, why aren’t we?
 Supposedly we are guaranteed this by federal law, why is it so hard to secure?

 If our children need something, and we have it available, why are we constantly denied access?

-Some comments made by moms in the group:
+Some comments made by moms in the IEP chat group:

-- I’m exhausted, tired of being in fight mode everyday.
-I’m am fully convinced that my daughter is not getting an appropriate education.
-Too boot her last quarterly report shows that she did not achieve 1/3 of her goals.
-I plan to homeschool her within the next years.
+- I’m exhausted, and tired of being in fight mode every day.
+I am thoroughly convinced that my daughter is not getting an appropriate education.
+To boot her last quarterly report shows that she did not achieve 1/3 of her goals.
+I plan to home-school her within the next few years.
 Do I bother pointing out the obvious to the school district??

-- I do not believe the team is telling us the truth about what my daughter is doing everyday.
-I do not believe she is receiving the services as listed in her IEP.
-I do not believe this school really wants her and they are doing everything in their power to make us walk away and choose another placement.
+- I do not believe the team is telling us the truth about what my daughter does daily.
+She is not receiving the services listed in her IEP.
+I do not think this school really wants her and they are doing everything in their power to make us walk away and choose another placement.

-- am tired year after year the boys not progressing and hearing the same thing over and over again,
+- I am tired year after year of the boys not progressing and hearing the same thing over and over again,

-- My son is in the 11th grade, the high school he attends, has not followed his IEP, he has very few credits to graduate.
-I have meeting after meeting, I talk to his teachers an they try to say he is not doing the work, he has broke down while crying and said he just does not get it.
+- My son is in the 11th grade, and the high school he attends, has not followed his IEP, he has very few credits to graduate.
+I have meeting after meeting, I talk to his teachers and they try to say he is not doing the work, he has broken down while crying and said he just does not get it.

 - His present levels in his June 2015 IEP are below those in his June 2014 IEP.
 We tried to work with the SD all year, and all summer, but they haven’t fixed the problem going forward and do not seem interested ….

 Imagine your child regressing.
-You send them through the 6th grade, and when they finish the school year, they are below a fifth grade level.
+You send them through the 6th grade, and when they finish the school year, they are below a fifth-grade level.
 It’s something we deal with all the time.
-Why does it feel like no one cares besides other special needs moms?
-Why are we not properly funding our schools?
-Why is it accepted that we ostracize families and children, the very families in the community who rely on schools the most?

-Here are some other questions posed by moms in the group:
+Here are some other statements and questions from the group:

 - Can anyone in PA enlighten me on the consequences of receiving a PA Standards-Based (“regular”) Diploma vs an IEP Goal-Based one?

-- I had my part 2 of my daughters annual iep meeting this week.
-My daughter is in 5th grade, with a reading fluency goal for end of 3rd grade level with a benchmark of 47 WCPM and an goal of 67 WCPM……
+- I had part 2 of my daughter’s annual iep meeting this week.
+My daughter is in 5th grade, with a reading fluency goal for the end of the 3rd-grade level with a benchmark of 47 WCPM and a goal of 67 WCPM……

 You’re awesome and I’m proud to be a part of this.
 I’ve never met a greater group of women.